jonasnapoles/jonasnapoles/README.md

 ### Hello there! 👋

-I am a software developer with a technological specialization course, I have a technical degree specializing in information systems technologies and programming carried out at the educational institution Citeforma (Portugal).
+I am a software developer with a Advanced Certificate in Software Development at Citeforma Further Education and Training (Portugal).

 🌱 I’m currently learning Laravel and Vue.js